 Holy Trinity Queenborough

-We are desperately trying to raise money to repair our church building, work is needed on the tower, the roof and inner masonry.
-We are applying for various grants to help with the costs.
-We are also in dire need of rebuilding the vestry building attached to the rear of the church.
-The vestry is in a desperate state of repair with the flooring unsafe in places and the whole outer shell well past it's sell by date.
+We have managed to raise money to repair our church building in recent years, work was needed on the tower, the roof and inner masonry.
+We are now in dire need of rebuilding the vestry building attached to the rear of the church.
+The vestry is in a desperate state of repair with the flooring unsafe in places and the whole outer shell well past its sell by date.
 We would like to demolish and rebuild this annex to the church and add the much needed facilities of a kitchenette area and a toilet enabling more people to visit and use the services we offer.
+We are currently seeking the permissions we require to do this and applying for grants to help us.

-You can help us by supporting our fundraising events or if you shop online by donating through easyfundraising.org.uk.
+You can help us too by supporting our fundraising events, making a donation or if you shop online by shopping via easyfundraising.org.uk.
 Every time you shop, you'll raise a donation for us and it won't cost you a penny extra.

 Go to www.easyfundraising.org.uk/causes/holytrinitychurchqueenborough and follow the simple steps to sign up.
 When you shop online, visit easyfundraising first, click through to the retailer and shop as normal.
 Everything costs exactly the same but with every purchase you make you'll raise a donation from the retailer to our church.

-Just text HTQC97 £2 or more to 70070.
-Or contact the churchwardens if you can help us in any other way to preserve this beautiful historic church not just for us now but for the future generations to come.
+Please contact the churchwardens if you can help us in any other way to preserve this beautiful historic church and make it more accessible for present day use not just for us now but for the future generations to come.